 - green pepper, sliced thin

 - jicama, sliced thin

 - green onions, sliced thin

-Arrange raw vegetables on a plate and beets on the side.
+Arrange raw vegetables on a plate.
 Drizzle everything with dressing.

 - 1/2 cup grape seed oil or light olive oil*

 - 1 – 2 tablespoons honey

 - 1 large clove garlic

 Measure all ingredients into a jar and shake until well blended.